Summer Ayurveda: Your Complete Pitta Season Survival Guide

 - Rose tea (deeply cooling and calming)

-- Sweet lassi (yoghurt blended with water, cardamom, and a touch of rose water)
+- Sweet lassi (yoghurt blended with water, cardamom, a touch of rose water)

 Occasional treats: